cprice-ping/Profile-PF-Base/README.md

 The Postman collection is documented here: [PF Admin API - Base](https://documenter.getpostman.com/view/1239082/SWLh4RQB)

+**Note:** In [run.properties](pingfed/instance/bin/run.properties.subst) the `pf.admin.api.authentication` setting needs to be `native` - the Postman collection will create an account that it will use.

 Since you can't modify `hivemodule.xml` with the Admin API, there's a hook script that is called to do the changes:
 [50-before-post-start.sh](pingfed/hooks/50-before-post-start.sh)